Oceans of Air

 Poetic Cosmos of the Breath

 The Spider/Web Oracle Readings Program at the 58th International Art Exhibition – La Biennale di Venezia encouraged broader interactions between humans, spiders and other species whose entangled relations are often obscured in the haze of humans’ self-professed priority.
-Dissipating this fog by calling attention to the symbiotic threads linking human and non-humans, whether these relationships are mutually beneficial, commensal, amensalic, or parasitic, the program shed new light on collective, multi-species futures.
+Dissipating this fog by calling attention to the symbiotic threads that broker human and non-human connectivities—whether these relationships are mutually beneficial, commensal, amensalic, or parasitic—the program shed new light on collective, multi-species futures.

-Participants are invited to Spider/Web Pavilion 7 to illuminate these age-old interwoven relations by way of scientific, philosophical, and cultural images or stories.
-They are comprised of scientists, musicians, theorists, anthropologists, and poets; even meditation experts or tarot readers.
-Upon entering the Pavilion each participant is met with a dense array of Hybrid Spider/Webs, a novel kind of web typology conceived and realized by Tomás Saraceno with the assistance of multitudes of arachnid kin.
-These webs, made up of orbs, sheets, tents, and dome-like labyrinths, speak to the complex fabric of inter-species connections; relationships that will be meaningfully decoded throughout the course of the Readings.
+Participants were invited to Spider/Web Pavilion 7 to illuminate these age-old interwoven relations by way of scientific, philosophical, and cultural images or stories: a constellation of scientists, musicians, theorists, anthropologists, and poets—even meditation experts and tarot readers.
+Upon entering the Pavilion each participant is met with a dense array of Hybrid Spider/Webs, a novel kind of web typology conceived and realized by Tomás Saraceno with the assistance of myriad arachnid kin.
+These webs, made up of orbs, sheets, tents, and dome-like labyrinths, speak to the complex fabric of inter-species connections; relationships that were meaningfully decoded throughout the course of the Readings.

-Find further information and the updated events program at arachnophilia.net.
+Find further information and the programme’s archive at arachnophilia.net.